michaelho-wix/michaelho-wix/db-drivers.md

    - “Can use in dynamic page URL” need to create dynamic pages
  - Check if DB driver has hidden Created Date (createdDate) and Updated Date (\_updatedDate) fields?
 Most DB drivers do.

+### How to test each property

+ - Description
+ - Type
+ - Can connect to data
+ - Can use in dynamic page URL
+ - Read-only
+ - Can be filtered
+ - Can be sorted

 ### Mandatory fields:

 https://support.wix.com/en/article/about-your-content-collection-fields#system-fields